July 01, 2024

 The background doesn't really matter, though, does it?
 Like any other profoundly great song, its beauty remains intact despite the adulation (or, as the case may be, neglect) it collects over the years.

-To draw a comparison, it makes no difference when or how you first heard Cowgirl in the Sand — as a Buffalo Springfield fan in 1972, spinning Neil's first record with new band Crazy Horse, still mourning the Springfield's break-up but curious about what the writer of Mr. Soul and On the Way Home would do next — or playing it from an iPod Classic linked up to a cassette deck, driving across Tulsa, Oklahoma on a sultry summer morning in 2012, as was my own experience — or even if you were Neil himself, hunched over an acoustic guitar, discovering the song in the moment you write it, burning with fever — the song has the capacity to hit any listener with the same force, as long as the strings of their heart are tuned right.
+To draw a comparison, it makes no difference when or how you first heard Cowgirl in the Sand — as a Buffalo Springfield fan in 1972, spinning Neil's first record with new band Crazy Horse, still mourning the Springfield's break-up but curious about what the writer of Mr. Soul and On the Way Home would do next — or playing it from an iPod Classic linked up to a cassette deck, driving across Tulsa, Oklahoma on a sultry summer morning in 2012, as was my own experience — or even if you were Neil himself, hunched over an acoustic guitar, discovering the song in the moment you wrote it, burning with fever — the song has the capacity to hit any listener with the same force, as long as the strings of their heart are tuned right.
 Time, place, language, none of it really matters.

 That's what Gathering the Wind is like too.
 Maybe if you're Japanese and have to hear colleagues sing it every time you go to a karaoke party, it's a different story, but if you encounter the song on your own terms, and dwell with it, and keep it near, it's bound to take up permanent station within you, sooner or later.
-It's just that good.
+It's that good.
 (And it isn't even my favorite song on the album.*)

-There are lyrics that make me wish I could borrow the songwriter's eyes for a while, to get a glimpse of our shared world the way they see it.
+There are lyrics that make me wish I could borrow the songwriter's eyes for a while, to get a glimpse of the world we share the way they see it.
 Bob Dylan's Mr. Tambourine Man and I and IVan Morrison's Into the MysticRobert Hunter's Lazy River Road and Blue Moon Junction, Al Joshua's I Hate to See the Evening Sun Go Down and Strange Red Afternoon ... and indeed, Gathering the Wind.
 To sit drinking a cup of coffee, and see what Takashi's narrator sees!

 A technical side-note: extremely little of Matsumoto's work has been translated into English.
 I like having alternate versions to compare my own against sometimes I can do this with Chinese versions, but very rarely with English.
 Gathering the Wind is an exception, with no shortage of English translations available online.
 After I finished mine, having consulted only Chinese versions, so that I wouldn't be unduly influenced by some other English translator's phrasing or word choices, I was looking forward to doing a deep dive and seeing how other English speakers had wrestled with Takashi's text.
-But half an hour of searching turned up only a single respectable version, here — respectable in that it's both a faithful rendition of the actual Japanese words and an attempt to be poetic in English too.
+But half an hour of searching turned up only a single respectable version, here — respectable in that it's both a faithful rendition of the actual Japanese words and an attempt to be poetic in English.
 Most of the top hits on Google abound in egregious mistakes.
 I'm not sure why the situation should be so dire.
 But it makes me glad I made my own.

 *But probably in the top three.